Overview

 local_pod_ips

-map, traffic will be redirected to the podIP on port 15006, producing an infinite loop.
-Are there any ways for eBPF to get the IP address in the current namespace?
-Yes!
-We have designed a feedback mechanism: When Envoy tries to establish a connection, we redirect it to port 15006.
-When it moves to sockops, we will check if the source IP and the destination IP are the same.
-If yes, it means the wrong request is sent, and we will discard it in the sockops process.
-Meanwhile, the current ProcessID and IP will be written into theprocess_ip map
+map, traffic will be redirected to the podIP on port 15006, which creates an infinite loop.
+A solution to this issue is to use a feedback mechanism where when Envoy tries to establish a connection, it’s redirected to port 15006.
+When it moves to sockops, the source IP and the destination IP are checked to see if they are the same.
+If they are, it means that the request is incorrect and it will be discarded in the sockops process.
+Meanwhile, the current ProcessID and IP will be written into theprocess_ip

-, allowing eBPF to support corresponding relationship between processes and IPs.
-When the next request is sent, we will check directly from theprocess_ip map
+map, allowing eBPF to support the corresponding relationship between processes and IPs.
+When the next request is sent, it will check directly from theprocess_ip

-if the destination is the same as the current IP.
+map if the destination is the same as the current IP.
 Envoy will retry when the request fails.
-This retry process will only occur once, and subsequent connections will go very fast.
+This retry process will only occur once and subsequent connections will go very fast.

 Why Merbridge is better

-In the service mesh scenario, in order to use sidecars for traffic management without the application being aware of it, ingress and egress traffic of Pods should be forwarded to the sidecar.
+In the service mesh scenario, in order to use sidecars for traffic management without the application being aware of it, the ingress and egress traffic of Pods should be forwarded to the sidecar.
 The most common solution is using the redirect capability of iptables (netfilter) to forward the original traffic.
-However, this approach will increase network latency, because iptables intercept both egress and ingress traffic.
-For example, the traffic that originally flows directly to the application now is forwarded to the sidecar by iptables (netfilter), and the sidecar will then forward it to the final application.
-The data path becomes very long, since duplicated steps are performed several times.
+However, this approach increases network latency because iptables intercept both egress and ingress traffic, which causes duplicated steps to be performed several times.
+As a result, the data path becomes very long.

-to directly forward packets from applications in the inbound socket to the outbound socket.
-By doing so, packet processing can be greatly accelerated in the kernel.
-Therefore, we hope to replace iptables with eBPF.
-That’s how Merbridge came into being.
+which allows for directly forwarding packets from applications in the inbound socket to the outbound socket.
+This can greatly accelerate packet processing in the kernel.
+Therefore, the aim is to replace iptables with eBPF, this is the main idea behind Merbridge.

 When to use Merbridge